AY2425S1-CS2103T-F15-4/tp/docs/DeveloperGuide.md

 - Task, Todo, Deadline, Event <br>

 ChatGPT by OpenAI was used by DanzaSeah to:
+(The following applies to all Task classes, Tag and Untag classes (Commands, Parser and Test))
-- Rephrase the JavaDocs of Task and Tag related classes to be more concise and clear,
+- Rephrase the JavaDocs to be more concise and clear,
-- Seek suggestions for organising and improving existing test cases,
+- Seek suggestions for organising and improving existing test cases, and coming up with new test cases,
-- Come up with better or more appropriate class and method names.
+- Come up with better or more appropriate class and method names,
+- Refactor code / adopt alternative approaches.

 External Java libraries were also used in the project for various functionalities:
 - JavaFX: for the GUI